CodeWithKyrian/copperx-telegram/docs/setup.md

 # CopperX Telegram Bot - Setup Guide

-This guide provides comprehensive instructions for setting up and configuring the CopperX Telegram bot.
+This document provides comprehensive instructions for setting up and configuring the CopperX Telegram bot.

 ## Prerequisites